remade/rave-widget/README.md

 ```

-For Laravel all these has already been taken care of.
+For Laravel, all these has already been taken care of.
 Just update your
 `rave.widget.php` file in Laravel's app config file.
 The widget instance
 will be available as